Forex Regulators

 Dubai Financial Services Authority (DFSA)

-According to DFSA, the reality of efficient risk-based regulation is more important than the way of its achievement.
+According to the DFSA, effective risk-based regulation is more critical than the specific methods used to achieve it.

 Emirates Securities and Commodities Authority (SCA)